Hansika2024/ChatWave/README.md

-# LinkUp
+# ChatWave
-LinkUp is a real-time messaging application built to provide seamless communication.
+ChatWave is a real-time messaging application built to provide seamless communication.
 With support for one-on-one and group chats, it allows users to instantly send and receive messages, and engage in interactive conversations.

 Features:
   Real-Time Messaging: Instant message delivery and receipt without page refresh.